dmb1o3/MSD-Dice-Rolling-CNN/README.md

 a sensor will detect the dice, trigger the camera, which sends the image to the users computer where a YOLO ensemble model will identify the dice type and what numbers were rolled on each die

+This is intended to be used in conjunction with the Connected Dice Rolling dice tray

 ## Overview
 ### main.py